 Why Korean Studies at Melbourne?

 As the No.1 research university in Australia, the University of Melbourne works toward establishing the country's best Korean Studies programme.
 The inaugural senior lectureship has been generously funded by the Korea Foundation under the South Korean Ministry of Foreign Affairs and Trade.
 The University appointed Dr Jay Song in July 2017, who is a well-known academic and practitioner in migration, human rights and North Korea in the field with vast experiences at universities, think-tanks and the United Nations in South Korea, the United Kingdom, Singapore and Switzerland.
-As of March 2019, four new subjects on Korea are available for students: Korean 1 (KORE10001), Contemporary Korea (ASIA20006), Two Koreas in the World (KORE20001), and Korean Politics and Society (KORE30001).
-Korean Politics and Society (KORE30001) is an intensive overseas study subject during the winter term.
-North Korean Security and Politics (KORE30002) is available from 2020.
+As of March 2019, new subjects on Korea are available for students: Korean 1 (KORE10001), Korean 2 (KORE10002), and Korean Politics and Society (KORE30001), offered as an intensive overseas study subject during the Winter term.
+Two Koreas in the World (KORE30002) is available from 2020.

 Korean Studies at Melbourne is aimed at training best future Koreanists and improving their in-depth critical thinking around contemporary Korean affairs.
 Firmly grounded on basic Korean language skills, the curriculum is designed to produce highly informed professionals in multidisciplinary aspects of Korean politics, international relations, economy, design, technology, cultures and society.
 Graduates can join governments, international organisation, business, the media and civil society.